-Like indigency arguments, a common position taken by non-prevailing parties is that the party initiated a case to seek injunctive relieve, right a public wrong or public policy violation, or take a stand to achieve a public interest outcome.
-It is not the position for the clerk to "take sides" or issue anything other than an impartial ruling.
-A civil rights plaintiff engages in litigation with the awareness that the outcome may not be favorable and is not entitled to heightened protection from taxation of costs pursuant to § 1920.
-English v.
-Dept. of Corr., 248 F.3d at 1013
+Like indigency arguments, a common position taken by non-prevailing parties is that the party initiated a case to seek injunctive relief, right a public wrong or public policy violation, or take a stand to achieve a public interest outcome.
+It is not the position for the clerk to "take sides" or issue anything but an impartial ruling.
+A civil rights plaintiff engages in litigation with the awareness that the outcome may not be favorable and is not entitled to heightened protection from taxation of costs

-13 Those other factors include: "Circumstances in which a district court may properly deny costs to a prevailing party include when (1) the prevailing party is 'only partially successful,' (2) the prevailing party was 'obstructive and acted in bad faith during the course of the litigation,' (3) damages are 'only nominal,' (4) the non-prevailing party is indigent, (5) costs are 'unreasonably high or unnecessary,' or (6) the issues are 'close and difficult.'"
+13 Those other factors include: "Circumstances in which a district court may properly deny costs to a prevailing party include when (1) the prevailing party is 'only partially successful,' (2) the prevailing party was 'obstructive and acted in bad faith during the course of the litigation,' (3) damages are 'only nominal,' (4) the nonprevailing party is indigent, (5) costs are 'unreasonably high or unnecessary,' or (6) the issues are 'close and difficult."
 Debord v.
 Mercy Health System of Kansas, Inc., 737 F.3d 642, 659-60 (10th Cir.
 2013) (quoting Cantrell v.
 Int'l Bhd. of Elec.
 Workers, AFL-CIO, Local 2021, 69 F.3d 456, 458 (10th Cir.
 1995)).